 They still trust us for all the new sections they create.
 Also, they have brought us more new clients that follow their steps.
 In other words, we didn’t chase them, we only waved our flag and attracted their attention.
-Pay attention to the market’s needs and create useful content that actually answers to specific needs.
+Pay attention to the market’s needs and create helpful content that actually answers to specific needs.
 Get rid of the old-fashioned “Buyer Persona model” and concentrate on the pain points.

 One golden tip: Each person is a unique Buyer Persona, but needs are solid as rocks.
 Hear the needs.
 Be the person who heals the thirst for specific requests.

-Evaluate the Potentials of each Project
+Evaluate the Potential of Each Project

 Always, I mean always, talk in person with the client.
 Learn more about the way they think, their mission, their goals, and their dreams.
-Ask them where do they see themselves 10 years from now.
+Ask them where they see themselves 10 years from now.
 When we make the right questions it becomes easier to evaluate if we can work with a new client or if we should move on to the next one.

 Get comfortable with the rejection process; both giving and receiving.
 Deal with it with grace and politeness.

 Most SEO Copywriting Agencies stop the journey at this point.
 We don’t.
-When we reject a client we prefer to give them great alternatives from the existing competition in the market.
+When we reject a client we prefer to give them great alternatives to the existing competition in the market.
 That’s correct: We send clients to our competitors because we want to have a healthy market in our region.
 We pick up the phone and introduce them like we would do the same for a friend.
 Why?